CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional-Delivery-Combined/Labwise/RD_day2_lab15.md

 # Lab 15: Investigate Threats and User Timelines

-In this task you will analyze using user timelines and alert details in the Defender portal.
+In this lab you will analyze using user timelines and alert details in the Defender portal.

 1. In the Microsoft Defender portal, in the search bar, type `demouser` and select it.